41 Best Kitchen Floor Tile Ideas (With Photos!)

 It’s true that hardwood flooring is also very popular as a high end option and you can’t beat kitchen vinyl flooring if you’re on a budget but, if you can afford it, we still believe that searching for kitchen floor tile ideas is the way to go if you want a great looking, easy to maintain and highly durable flooring solution for your kitchen.

-Check out our Bathroom Floor Tile Ideas for 2018
+Check out our Bathroom Floor Tile Ideas

 But, if you haven’t considered kitchen floor tile before, a brief visit to any tiling retailer is likely to blow your mind: the choice is seriously unlimited!

 As the the diynetwork point out tile for use in the kitchen can range in price from $2 to $100 per square foot.
 So it definitely pays to get a clear idea of the kitchen floor tile style you like best before even starting.

 Mind you, even then, within each style there are tons of variations: for example even seemingly simple terracotta tile comes in many different tile designs, shapes, sizes and tones, each bringing a different feel to the space.

 So, how are you going to make up your mind?